 - Call ahead if you want the Veggie Patty — it’s the only hearty meat-free protein and it’s not in every store.

-- Load up: double veggies are free, so build a fuller sub or bowl.
+- Load up: double veggies are free, so build a fuller sub, wrap, or bowl.

 - Going vegan?
-Skip the cheese, pick any bread except Italian Herbs & Cheese, and stick to oil, vinegar, mustard, or sweet onion sauce.
+Skip the cheese, pick any bread except Italian Herbs & Cheese, and stick to oil, vinegar, mustard, sweet onion, or buffalo sauce.

-- Add avocado where offered for healthy fat and staying power.
+- Add sliced or smashed avocado where offered for healthy fat and staying power.

 - Ask for fresh gloves if cross-contact with meat is a concern.

-- Turn any sub into a salad or protein bowl to cut the carbs while keeping the toppings.
+- Turn any sub into a wrap, salad, or protein bowl to change up the carbs while keeping the toppings.

 Subway vegetarian options: frequently asked questions